 So: if “force” is blurry and can even mean not doing a thing, then we can not rely on the term “force” to be used for coming to agreement on what is acceptable behavior and what is not.
 We would be in an endless cycle of mis-attributing responsibility like, “Well, there was that thing that person said to him that certainly contributed to his bad mood and we might even say it forced him to pull the trigger…”

-“But when you place 100% responsibility on a killer, for example, you are ignoring too many of the reasons why he did it and thus, not addressing the issues of psychotropic drugs, bad parenting, a lumpy bed, barking neighbor dog, etc.”
+“But when you place 100% responsibility on a killer, for example, you are ignoring too many of the reasons why he did it and thus, not addressing the issues of psychotropic drugs, the victim’s bad breath, violent parenting, a lumpy bed, barking neighbor dog, etc.”

 Great point.
 We definitely want to learn from these things so that we can think up ways to treat root causes in our systems and cultures.
 Just because we want to be clear in who to hold responsible for an act does not mean we ignore contributing factors.
 Please keep in mind, when we have a choice to look at an actor as having power over himself and his actions OR to put the responsibility on those around him, who are we serving best now and in the future?
 Who are we empowering and disempowering?